If you're using the Classic builder, you can find that article here.

 How to display the correct answer to a question

-Set Logic Jumps on your question so all wrong choices jump to Statement B and only the correct answer jumps to Statement C (in our case Statement A is used to tee up question, which is why these are B and C).
+3. Add Branching and calculations your question so all wrong choices jump to Statement 2 and only the correct answer jumps to Statement 1.

-Now set Logic Jumps on all of your Statement questions so that they always jump to the next question in the quiz.
+4. Now set Branching and calculations on all of your Statement questions so that they always jump to the next question in the quiz.